 This weekend’s debut beat all previous records of a 3-day opening with $168.6M, surpassing even that of my previously reviewed Batman: Dark Knight.
 Even the midnight showing Friday morning picked up almost $44M.

-The Harry Potter books are quite popular and I’ve read them all.
-They fall into a popular genre of British youth literature — involving boarding schools, houses, sports, dining halls, escaping studies — and adds magic to the mix.
-But it was Ursula K. LeGuin’s 1968 “A Wizard of Earthsea” series that first introduced to America’s youth literature a school for wizards and in some ways did it better.
+The Harry Potter books are quite popular, and I’ve read them all.
+They fall into a popular genre of British youth literature — involving boarding schools, houses, sports, dining halls, and escaping studies — and add magic to the mix.
+But it was Ursula K. LeGuin’s 1968 “A Wizard of Earthsea” series that first introduced to America’s youth literature a school for wizards and, in some ways, did it better.
 Nevertheless, J.K.
 Rowlings is a capable writer and occasionally quite moving in her depictions.
-She won a Hugo award in 2001 for the book “Harry Potter and the Goblet of Fire”.
+She won a Hugo award in 2001 for the book “Harry Potter and the Goblet of Fire.”
 While lacking the literary background and depth of C.S.
 Lewis and J.R.R.
-Tolkien — they were Oxford professors of literature after all — her books were satisfying.
+Tolkien — they were Oxford professors of literature, after all — her books were satisfying.
 Rowlings has captured the imagination of a new generation, but a generation that grew up with the World Wide Web.

 This last movie culminates a series of movies that started a decade ago and has proven to be the most successful movie series ever, beating franchises like Star Wars, Star Trek, and even a score of James Bond movies.

 Here are some of my favorite highlights from Deathly Hallows

 - Two of our heroes finally kiss